TaylorDarneille/SEIRFX818/05-node-express/express-sequelize/04usingmodels.md

 # Using Models

-Just like using express, body-parser, and the other modules, your models must be required in order to access them in your app.
+Just like using express and the other modules, your models must be required in order to access them in your app.

 ```javascript
 var db = require("./models");